rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``username`` Field
 ===================

-**Type:** The username of the user who caused the event to fire.
+**Type:** The username of the user who caused the event to be emitted.
 This string is empty for anonymous events, such as when the user is not logged in.

 **Details:** string